fewlines-education/dev-bootcamp-exercises/04_backend_web_development_and_api/08_mongoDB_1/06_db_utils/README.md

-# DB UTILS
+# DB utils

 ## CONTEXT AND OBJECTIVES

 In the previous exercises of this course, you have written functions whose purpose was always set in a specific context: create a specific collection with a given name, insert a specific document with given name, properties, etc...

 Now it's time to create **utilities functions** which can init and manipulate any database and data using the arguments you pass to them.

 The generic operations to perform are: